acetic acid

 Importance

-Important ageing character of lager, ales and stouts.
-Sulphury off-flavour of fresh lager beer.
-Signature ‘worty’ note in many low- and non-alcoholic beers.
+Methional is an important ageing character of lager, ales and stouts.
+It is a sulphury off-flavour of fresh lager beer.
+Methional is also a signature ‘worty’ note in many low- and non-alcoholic beers.

 CAS registry number